Surveillance

 • Use cases: missed returns, concealment concerns, emergency custody strategy support, and attorney-directed fact development in urgent child-custody disputes.

-• Output: source-linked locate notes, chronology-backed reporting, and organized evidence for attorney and law-enforcement coordination.
+• Output: source-based locate notes, timeline-based reporting, and organized evidence for attorney and law-enforcement coordination.

 View Dedicated Parental Kidnapping and Unauthorized Removal Page